-Interviews will take place in late January and early February for the program that starts July 1 of the same year.
+Interviews will typically take place in January and February for the program that starts July 1 of the same year.

 No. The fellowship uses its own internal application system as listed on the Admissions page and does not use MATCH or PASS.